-The Firm's business does not involve taking principal positions with its own capital, and the Firm does not enter into any transactions in a principal capacity.
+The Firm's business involves dealing in investments as principal (in a matched principal capacity only) for transactions in bonds executed on Creditex Brokerage LLP's (an affiliate) Multilateral Trading Facility.
+The Firm also provides marketing and support services to other ICE Group companies.
 It does not hold client funds or safeguard client assets.
 Since it does not lend, it is not subject to material credit risk associated with this type of activity.
-Since the Firm does not enter into proprietary positions or enter into transactions in a principal capacity (i.e., it is never a counterparty to a transaction), it is not subject to market risk associated with this type of activity.
 The risk categories that the Firm is exposed to are operational, business, liquidity, reputational, conduct and regulatory, and the approach to remuneration has been designed with these risks in mind.